Use the Lexology Navigator tool to compare the answers in the article with those from 20+ other jurisdictions

 Out of 94 concentrations examined by the NMCC in 2017, 66% were notified for exceeding the market share threshold; 25% for exceeding the turnover threshold; and approximately 10% surpassed both.

 Is it possible to seek informal guidance from the authority on a possible merger from either a jurisdictional or a substantive perspective?

 Parties can obtain informal guidance from either a jurisdictional or a substantive perspective in the context of the pre-notification phase.
 While it is not mandatory, it is advisable to go through the pre-notification phase as it usually speeds up the process, lets the parties know beforehand any potential competition concerns, and the NMCC is less likely to stop the clock by formally requesting further information from the parties once the notification has been officially filed.

-In 2016, 90% of the notification procedures commenced with pre-notification discussions.
+In 2017 more than 90% of the notification procedures commenced with pre-notification discussions.

 Are foreign-to-foreign mergers caught by the regime?
 Is a ‘local impact’ test applicable under the legislation?